 Some signature voices will reflect the nuances of an actor’s personality, while others will stand in stark contrast to the actor’s authentic self when they aren’t in the presence of a microphone.
 As in all walks of life, the voice you most enjoy doing may not be the voice that lands you the most work.

-The iconic celebrity voices listed above were all voices that the actors were born with, and that’s one primary reason why they have such enduring power: they were real, and that resonated with audiences.
-A signature voice also has to be within the actor’s range, and should never cause physical discomfort.
+The iconic celebrity voices listed above were all voices that the actors were born with, and that’s one reason why they have such enduring power: they were real, and that resonated with audiences.
+A signature voice also has to be within the actor’s range, and should never cause physical pain or discomfort.